Locations:

 Before your virtual appointment, you’ll want to download a free app like the MyClevelandClinic® app.
 These platforms are designed to be user-friendly.
 “It’s very straightforward,” reassures Dr. Rood.
 “And if you need help, most physicians’ offices will talk you through the setup over the phone.”

-Depending on where you’re receiving care, each individual institution may have their own app with varying features.
+Depending on where you’re receiving care, each individual institution may have its own app with varying features.
 But the general idea is to improve your user experience and minimize the sometimes-complicated process of getting medical attention and treatment.

 Whether you schedule your virtual visit with your healthcare provider or through an app, you’ll want to check a few things to make sure everything is in order so that your appointment runs smoothly: